wp-plugins/network-summary/trunk/readme.txt

 3. Here the site categories can be managed.

 == Changelog ==

+= 2.0.1 =
+* Properly added uninstall.php and data is now preserved over deactivation.
+* Fixed bug in network summary admin screen if a site does not have any posts.
+* Deleted old classes that still lingered around in root directory.

 = 2.0.0 =
 * Massive refactoring of existing code.